 "How do I know that? " And then I encountered this volume.
-Home Learning Year by Year by Rebecca Rupp, and when I get it, I knew I had learned the resource that I would be using for the rest of my homeschool life to help me out with that exceedingly interrogate.
+Home Learning Year by Year by Rebecca Rupp, and when I got it, I knew I had learned the resource I would use for the rest of my homeschool life to help me out with that exceedingly interrogate.
 How do I know what my children should be discovering with homeschool curriculums?
 Now there are a couple of reasons I particularly like this book.
-I like the fact that she is not doing any particular homeschool mode.
+First, I like that she is not doing any particular homeschool mode.
 So she's not telling you what a classical homeschooler needs to learn or Charlotte Mason.
-Homeschooler needs to learn or like I remarked schooler wouldn't inevitably be looking for any of this but regardless of your inclination in your homeschool.
+Homeschooler needs to know, or as I remarked, schooler wouldn't inevitably be looking for any of this regardless of their inclination in their homeschool.
 Your homeschool doctrine, this work is helpful because it just broadly outlines what minors tend to learn time by time in school.

 And I don't use this work as a school curricula asset, but I love it as a spiraling asset.
-I love it because it tells me if I'm looking at my seven-year-old or my ten years old old-fashioned or my fifteen times old-time, this is roughly what they're treating.
-Have "you've been" wondered, what do children read when they get into high school?
+I love it because it tells me if I'm looking at my seven-year-old or my ten years old old-fashioned or fifteen times old-time, this is roughly what they're treating.
+Have "you've been" wondered what children read when they get into high school?

-This volume is gonna aid in answering questions interrogate with homeschool curriculums.
+This volume is going to aid in answering questions interrogated with homeschool curriculums.
 So I figure it's worth a few dollars, I bought it on Amazon, and it sits on my shelf.
 I pluck it out every year when I'm planning.
-Just gonna take a look, and I can feel good about what we're doing or can get some new ideas; it's pretty damned impressive.
-So I'm gonna leave a relation, either you know up above or down below check the book out on Amazon if you think it'd be a great resource for your homeschool.
+Just going to take a look, and I can feel good about what we're doing or can get some new ideas; it's pretty damned impressive.
+So I'm going to leave a relation, either up above or down below.
+Check the book out on Amazon if you think it'd be an excellent resource for your homeschool.

-Well, I believe that it would be a great homeschool curriculum resource for your homeschool.
-Then that's probably a volume you want to grab, stick on your shelf.
-I'm ToriAnn Perkey, and I bring you these videos every single week so that you can be a self-confident, successful homeschool mommy.
+I believe it would be a great homeschool curriculum resource for your homeschool.
+But, then, that's probably a volume you want to grab and stick on your shelf.
+I'm ToriAnn Perkey, and I bring you these videos every week so you can be a self-confident, successful homeschool mommy.

 As found on Youtube